 - An emergency contact name and phone number — we recommend placing these items in a protected personal item, such as a wallet or purse.

-“At Sharp, we strive to make it easier for our patients to handle life’s unexpected events,” says Yascheshyn.
+“At Sharp, we strive to make it easier for our patients to handle life’s unexpected events,” says Poston.
 “This service is just one more way that we are transforming the health care experience.”